 Aaron Johnson, M.Div., MBA, Managing Director, a 2012 graduate of the McDonough School of Business (MBA), joined the Office of Mission and Ministry in 2007.
 Aaron oversees campus ministry activities on the main campus and directs the business functions of the department.

-Jamie Kralovec, Associate Director for Mission Integration at Georgetown’s School of Continuing Studies, earned a B.A. from the University of Notre Dame, a Master’s of Urban Planning from New York University, and is completing a Master’s in Christian Spirituality from Fordham University in addition to becoming a spiritual director through the Ignatian Training Program at Holy Trinity Catholic Church.
+Jamie Kralovec, Associate Director for Mission Integration at Georgetown’s School of Continuing Studies, earned a B.A. from the University of Notre Dame, a Master’s of Urban Planning from New York University, and a Master’s in Christian Spirituality from Fordham University in addition to becoming a spiritual director through the Ignatian Training Program at Holy Trinity Catholic Church.
 Jamie also serves on the faculty of the Urban & Regional Planning program at SCS.
 Prior to arriving at Georgetown in 2014, Jamie served on President Obama’s White House Council on Strong Cities, Strong Communities.

 Rev. Jim McCann, S.J., Catholic Chaplain, Law Campus, a native of Chicago, joined Campus Ministry at Georgetown in 2018.
 After theological studies in Paris, he completed a doctorate at Princeton University, specializing in international politics.
 He has taught at Loyola University Chicago and Xavier University in Cincinnati.
 He headed the U.S. Office to Aid the Church in Central and Eastern Europe and the Former Soviet Union and later served as rector of the Oriental Institute in Rome, a graduate school specializing in the Christian East.
 He has lived in Europe and Central Asia and has enjoyed working with students from all over the world.